 Tips for Promoting Equality in the Workplace

 We intrinsically know that diversity in the workplace promotes employee engagement which leads to overall improved organizational performance.
-Now we have the statistics to prove that a diverse employee population does positively impact the bottom line in organizations: McKinsey & Co.
-2018 Diversity in the Work Place – research study; Deloitte 2017 Global Human Capital Trends Report.
+Now we have the statistics to prove that a diverse employee population does positively impact the bottom line in organizations, namely McKinsey & Co.'s "2018 Delivering Through Diversity" and Deloitte's "2017 Global Human Capital Trends Report".

 But striving to have a diverse workforce in not enough.
 Truly having equality in the workplace is even harder to achieve.
 A diverse workforce is a foundation for equality, but equality requires a culture that supports it.
 The tips that follow are steps that any organization can take to promote equality in their organization.
 What is not simple is rooting out behaviors in your workplace that undermine equality and then changing them.

 Tip 1: Examine your current employee population

 Working with your human resources department, calculate the overall minority employment percentage for the organization as well as the ratio of women and minorities in management positions.

 Tip 2: Train your employees on diversity issues in the workplace